Erwin Kramer

 Erwin Kramer (22 August 1902 – 10 November 1979) was an East German politician who served as both Minister of Transportation and General Director of the Deutsche Reichsbahn.

 Kramer was born in Schneidemühl (Province of Posen) (today Piła, Poland), where he grew up.
-After a traineeship at the Reichsbahnausbessungswerk Schneidemühl he studied electrical engineering and railroadsciences at the Technical University of Berlin.
+After a traineeship at the Reichsbahnausbessungswerk Schneidemühl he studied electrical engineering and railroadsciences at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 He joined the Young Communist League of Germany in 1919, the Red Student's Aide in 1924-27 and the Communist Party of Germany in 1929.
 In 1930-32 Kramer worked as a workmaster for the Reichsbahn administration of Berlin.

 In 1932 Kramer emigrated to the Soviet Union and worked at the "Central Research Institute of Transportation" in Moscow.
 In 1937 he passed a course in "Military Tactics" at the Red Army's military school at Tambov and fought as a member of the XI.
 International Brigades in the Spanish Civil War.